High School Student Summer Research Fellowship

-- The recommendation request is provided to the student in the application online forms.
+- The recommendation request is provided in the application online forms.

 - The recommendation is due by the application deadline.

 - Decision notification letters are sent to applicants in March/April.
-Awards include a double occupancy dorm room, a weekly meal plan in our dining hall and a stipend.
+If the program is held on-site, awards include a double occupancy dorm room, a weekly meal plan in our dining hall and a stipend.
 Travel is not included.

 2021 High School Fellowship Dates

 Dates are subject to change The 2021 program may be converted to an online experience for health and safety reasons during the pandemic.